ULTRA-VAGUE/almodern-sddm-theme/wiki/troubleshooting.md

 ## Troubleshooting Stutters: Videos Not Loading Correctly When Pressing the SFW|NSFW Switch
+This will most likely happen if you use SDDM on multiple monitors.

 Occasionally, the video synchronization function may cause videos to restart repeatedly, effectively looping them.
 To resolve this issue, try clicking the SFW|NSFW switch a few times.